 In short: eCeLLM offers a glimpse into the future, but the groundwork for it is being laid today.
 Companies that align their data, systems, and processes now will benefit faster and more confidently from these developments in the years ahead – and gain a clear competitive edge.

-👉 Conclusion: eCeLLM is not a finished product but a research milestone.
-Yet it clearly shows that the future of eCommerce lies in robust, generalist AI systems – and that businesses investing in composability and data quality today will be the winners tomorrow.
+"eCeLLM is not a finished product but a research milestone.
+Yet it clearly shows that the future of eCommerce lies in robust, generalist AI systems – and that businesses investing in composability and data quality today will be the winners tomorrow."

 Do you want to learn how your company can start building the foundation to use AI models like eCeLLM successfully in the future?